CompressYourVideo - Free online video compressor

 Does it work on iPhone?

-Safari and Chrome on iOS 16.4 or later. iOS 26.4+ adds hardware video encoding for noticeably faster runs.
-Practical file size limit on iPhone is around 1 GB before Safari starts releasing memory.
+Yes, on Safari and Chrome running iOS 16.4 or later. iOS 26.4 and newer adds hardware video encoding for noticeably faster runs.
+The practical file size limit on iPhone is around 1 GB before Safari starts releasing memory.

 Does it work on Android?

-Chrome, Edge, or any Chromium browser on Android 12 or later.
-Hardware encoding is available on most modern Android devices, so a 100 MB clip typically takes 10-30 seconds.
+Yes, in Chrome, Edge, or any Chromium-based browser on Android 12 or later.
+Hardware encoding is available on most modern Android devices, so a 100 MB clip typically takes 10 to 30 seconds.
+There's also a native Android app with a more powerful engine that works fully offline — see /android.

 Which desktop browsers?

-Chrome, Edge, Brave, Opera, Vivaldi (any recent Chromium): full hardware-accelerated path.
-Safari 17+: same, slightly slower.
-Firefox 150+: works but ~10× slower because Firefox hasn't shipped hardware H.264 encoding yet (Mozilla bug 1918769).
-We auto-detect Firefox and warn before you start.
+Chrome, Edge, Brave, Opera, Vivaldi (any recent Chromium-based browser) get the full hardware-accelerated path.
+Safari 17 and later runs the same path, slightly slower.
+Firefox 150 and later works but takes around 10 times as long because Firefox hasn't shipped hardware H.264 encoding yet (tracked in Mozilla bug 1918769).
+We detect Firefox automatically and warn before you start.

 Why is Firefox so much slower?

-Mozilla hasn't enabled the hardware H.264 VideoEncoder backend in Firefox's WebCodecs implementation.
-We fall back to a pure-software encoder, which works but runs at ~10% the speed of Chrome's hardware path.
-For a 500 MB clip the difference is ~30 minutes vs ~3 minutes.
+Mozilla hasn't enabled hardware H.264 encoding in Firefox yet.
+We fall back to a pure-software path, which works but runs at roughly 10% the speed of Chrome's hardware path.
+For a 500 MB clip the difference is around 30 minutes versus 3 minutes.
 Switch to Chrome or Edge if speed matters.

 Comparisons and quirks